reycuba0918/Boolean-Algebra/README.md

 #### `boolean_constant_expresssion` properties:

 * `boolean_constant_expression.expression`: in a `boolean_constant_expression`, it is the boolean constant expression that gets solved.
-  * it can be edited to a any other boolean constant expression in the form of a `str`.
+  * it can be edited to any other boolean constant expression in the form of a `str`.
 This causes the `output` to be recalculated.
     * Example:
       ```
       from Boolean_Constant_Expresssion import boolean_constant_expresssion